 People analytics is the field of determining what the best actions are to produce the most optimal performing workforce.
 There are several key metrics that companies track in order to assess the robustness or health of their workforce, and knowing what actions to take in order to improve on those metrics is critical to winning and losing in the business world.

-Below are some of those key metrics and descriptions of the types of models that organizations need to employ to stay ahead of the competition in a very competitive labor environment.
+Below are some of those key metrics and descriptions of the types of models that organizations need to employ to stay ahead of the competition.

 A key metric to most organizations is retention of workers or reducing turnover, particularly that of high-performering individuals.
 According to the Harvard Business Review, among the top drivers of employee turnover are salary, career advancement and work environment.
 These are all things that employers can control, so having access to a predictive model where a manager could see the future effects of changing any of these factors would be very useful in strengthening retention — particularly when it can show the costs and benefits of any investment.